-Noncommunicable diseases are the leading cause of preventable and premature death and illness in the Region of the Americas.
+2. Noncommunicable diseases are the leading cause of preventable and premature death and illness in the Region of the Americas.
 Their substantial social and economic burdens, especially a steep rise in expenditures for treatment, harm the well-being of individuals and households and threaten to hobble social and economic development (4, 5).
 While Member States in the Region are making significant advances in both preventing and controlling NCDs, these diseases continue to present significant challenges.
-Country policies and actions require renewed attention to implementing and scaling up effective, evidence-based and cost-effective NCD interventions, and developing and applying new knowledge.
+Country policies require renewed attention to implementing and scaling up cost-effective, evidence-based NCD interventions, and developing and applying new knowledge.